What are the ongoing costs after purchase?

 What happens when the horse’s racing career is over?

 At the end of the career owners have the option to vote on sending the horse to auction, retaining to breed with (Mares) or for ATB to find the horse a nice home for retirement.
-In these cases unless it is agreed 100% the horse will be sold by auction.
+In these cases we vote as per the Co-Owners Deed everyone signed.

 Can l contact the trainer?